 After the release of the 1971 Chevrolet Vega, Chevrolet realized the need for a performance version of the Vega.
 Since the Vega was a compact car and rear-wheel drive, Chevrolet could have taken the easy route and placed a small-block V8 under the Vega’s hood and called it a day.
 This Vega would have been a success.
 However Chevrolet decided to go the European performance car route by offering a sporty Vega with a state-of-the art performance oriented small displacement engine.
 Chevrolet signed a contract with the British automobile engineering company Cosworth creating an alliance that developed the aluminum DOHC 2.0 liter 4-cylinder engine for this performance oriented Vega.
 Since this engine had to pass the new 1975 emissions standards with the new mandated pollution control devices, output was 110 horsepower.
 This was still impressive back in the mid-1970s especially for an engine that only had 122 cubic inches of displacement.

 Though the Cosworth Vega was not as quick as some performance car fans had wanted it still had quick acceleration and a great handling suspension for its day.
 Not to mention its engine used a sophisticated Bendix electronic fuel injection system and was a DOHC design with 4 valves per cylinder.
 For 1975 and 1976 a 4-speed manual transmission was standard and for 1976 a 5-speed manual was optional.
 The Cosworth Vega was only available in the sporty 2-door hatchback configuration.
 The reason why the Cosworth Vega failed was that for a compact car it had too high a base price.
 As an example its base price for 1975 was $5,916 which was over a thousand dollars more than a 1975 Trans Am which had a base price of $4,740.
-Even though the Cosworth Vega’s exterior body panels like all other Vegas was prone to rust, that hasn’t prevented it from increasing in value especially over the past decade.
+Even though the Cosworth Vega’s exterior body panels like all other Vegas were prone to rust, that hasn’t prevented it from increasing in value especially over the past decade.
 With only 3,508 Cosworth Vegas produced, it was a sales flop for GM.
 Today the Cosworth Vega is finally getting the credit it deserves as an American performance car way ahead of its time.
 According to the NADA price guide a mint condition 1975-1976 Cosworth Vega has a high retail price of just over $18,000.

 1990-1991 Buick Reatta Convertible